Drafts/preprints are available upon request. Click here for my CV.

 Moduli spaces of twisted maps to smooth pairs (PhD Thesis, October 2024)

-The tropical geometry of orbifolds (Preprint, Oct.
+The tropical geometry of orbifolds (Unpublished notes, Oct.
 2023) (last updated 11th Dec 2023)

 Introducing and studying the tropicalisation of orbifolds and logarithmic orbifolds.
 I study the interactions between logarithmic and orbifold maps by defining and tropicalising orbi-log stable maps.
 I also give a significant generalisation of a result of Cavalieri, Chan, Ulirsch and Wise between cone stacks and Artin fans to the orbifold setting.
 These ideas have allowed me to prove a tropical lifting theorem for twisted stable maps.
 This is the first example of tropical/combinatorial techniques in orbifold theory.